EEAA

 Touch without Touching: How Visual Texture Activates the Body

-When we look at a rough, heavily impasted surface — think Van Gogh's swirling strokes or the cracked plaster of ancient frescoes — the brain does not simply register colour and form.
+When we look at a rough, heavily impasted surface the brain does not simply register colour and form.
 Mirror neuron circuits linked to the somatosensory cortex activate, simulating the sensation of actually running a finger across the surface.

 Latest